tomjoht/tomjoht.github.io/_posts/2023/06/2023-06-08-doctave-qa-niklas-begley.md

 We are mainly targeting organizations that produce high quality technical documentation for their users.
 Often they have a mix of technical writers, developers, and other contributors in charge of documentation, and we try to cater to all of them.

-<h3> [Tom] I liked the humility in [your post on how AI is changing documentation](https://www.doctave.com/blog/how-ai-is-changing-documentation).
+<h3> [Tom] I liked the humility in <a href="https://www.doctave.com/blog/how-ai-is-changing-documentation">your post on how AI is changing documentation</a>.
 Are you incorporating AI tools into the Doctave platform to compete with other authoring environments that are bringing in similar AI features?
 Do you have plans to include an AI chatbot in the Doctave output for readers? </h3>

 [Niklas] The AI landscape has completely changed in the last 6 months or so.
 That post you reference was our attempt to condense our thoughts from seeing all these changes and experimenting ourselves.
 Still, when discussing anything AI related it's still important to stay humble and remember that things may change dramatically even in a matter of weeks.